Health Information and Tools > Patient Care Handouts > Immune Thrombocytopenic Purpura (ITP) in Children: Care Instructions

 How can you care for your child at home?

 • Be safe with medicines.
 Give your child medicines exactly as prescribed.
-Call your doctor if you think your child is having a problem with his or her medicine.
+Call your doctor or nurse advice line if you think your child is having a problem with a medicine.

-• Talk to your doctor before you give your child any new supplements or over-the-counter or prescribed medicine.
+• Talk to your doctor before you give your child any new natural health products or over-the-counter or prescribed medicine.

 • Do not give your child aspirin or other anti-inflammatory medicines (such as ibuprofen or naproxen).
 Ask your doctor if it's okay to use acetaminophen (Tylenol).